 Sensitivity assessment.
-Shallow pockmarks may be disturbed by physical abrasion while deep pockmarks may provide protection to infauna and epifaunal at the bottom of the pockmark.
-Resistance is probably related to the depth and size of the pockmarks in the affected area.
-Therefore, resistance is probably 'Low' except for deep pockmarks where the infauna and epifauna within the pockmark are protected from bottom gear.
-MDAC boulders and reefs are probably more susceptible to physical abrasion, especially from mechanical gear that may also damage the carbonate matrix itself.
-Therefore, resistance is also probably 'Low'.
+MDAC boulders and reefs are probably susceptible to physical abrasion, especially from mechanical gear that may also damage the carbonate matrix itself.
+Therefore, resistance is probably 'Low'.
 Hence, resistance is assessed as 'Medium' and sensitivity as 'Medium' but with 'Low' confidence.